Supergranule aggregation: a Prandtl number-independent feature of constant heat flux-driven convection flows: Discussion and perspective

-This omnipresent appearance is in accordance with the accessibility of large-scale $k_{z} = 0$ spectral modes in the temperature field for this particular thermal boundary condition compared to the classical case of applied constant temperatures \citep{Vieweg2022b}.
-As the present configuration corresponds to a ratio of thermal diffusivities $\kappa_{\textrm{f}} / \kappa_{\textrm{s}} \rightarrow \infty$, this mechanism can be seen as the result of a relaxation of thermal perturbations that happens much quicker in the fluid compared to in the solid plates \citep{Hurle1967, Vieweg2023}.
-Moreover, the strength of buoyancy effects is in the heat flux-driven scenario not limited by prescribed temperatures at the boundaries but instead via only the less restrictive mixing of fluid in between.
+This omnipresent appearance is in accordance with the accessibility of large-scale $k_{z} = 0$ spectral modes in the temperature field for this particular thermal boundary condition.
+Note that these modes are not accessible in the classical case of applied constant temperatures \citep{Vieweg2022b}.
+As the present configuration corresponds to a ratio of thermal diffusivities $\kappa_{\textrm{f}} / \kappa_{\textrm{s}} \rightarrow \infty$ between the fluid and the above or below solid, this mechanism can be seen as the result of a relaxation of thermal perturbations that happens much quicker in the fluid compared to in the solid plates \citep{Hurle1967, Vieweg2023}.
+Moreover, the strength of buoyancy effects is in the heat flux-driven scenario not limited by prescribed temperatures at the boundaries but instead via only the less-restrictive mixing of fluid in between.
 Hence, these arguments allow and demand eventually the formation of horizontally extended flow structures that might even span across the entire domain to advectively transfer the thermal variance.